When I was young, I lived not far from sea.

 And enter that blue sea, that glittering heat.

-A man this time–not boy! –who could traverse
+A man this time – not boy!- who could traverse

-With sure strong strokes the waters, salt yet sweet,
+with sure strong strokes the waters, salt yet sweet,

-And thus, now worthy of your love, immerse
+and thus, now worthy of your love, immerse

-Myself forever in your mystic deep.
+myself forever in your mystic deep.

-I wanted this to be a sonnet, because it’s a structure that suits a reflective, contemplative subject.
-However, sonnets (I’ve come to believe) can’t carry more than two or three simple ideas, especially if those ideas are to be expressed elegantly.
-Try as I might, I could not fit what I wanted to say to ‘Sophie’, which has four ‘ideas’, into the standard fourteen lines.
+| I wanted this to be a sonnet, because it’s a structure that suits a reflective, contemplative subject.
+However, sonnets (I’ve come to believe) can’t carry more than two or three ideas, especially if those ideas are to be expressed elegantly.
+As others have said, a sonnet is a coin with two sides.
+Try as I might, I could not fit what I wanted to say to ‘Sophie’ into the standard fourteen lines.
 So I gave it the stretch limo treatment: A Petrarchan sonnet, but with an extra quatrain stuffed into the middle.
 A cheat, but I can’t see that it does any harm. |

-Leave a Reply
+Leave a comment